My Cultural Criticism

 Spirituality is constantly mixed together with (= reduced to) psychology and psychotherapy; that is: mind cures which lead you into a Sisyphean work with your own mind, and where the goal is nothing else than a self-created reality.

 In my philosophical counseling practice, I offer help to guide people through spiritual crises.
 A guest of mine was a woman who had had a bad trip on Ayahuasca, where she ended up in Hell.
 Like Jung, she hadn´t really considered her own metaphysics.
 She believed in New Age subjectivism.
 During the trip she experienced being a prisoner in her own mind.
 Her only companion was the Devil, who told her that she would never come out of her own mind, since the whole world only existed within her own mind, hereunder all her friends, family, pets, everybody who had loved her, the houses, trees, the Universe, the stars, and infinity.
 It was all just her own mind.
 A state of the most terrifying anxiety and loneliness you can imagine.
 What she experienced was what I call “The Borgesian Nightmare”.
 It comes from the Argentine author, Jorge Luis Borges, who in his short stories, depicted the consequences (appearances) of solipsism in all kinds of ways – see my article: The Strange World of Jorge Luis Borges.

 I don´t believe in subjective idealism (solipsism), and I therefore don´t believe in The Matrix.
 But I do discuss the premise, and claim that the only deception we live in, is the deception created by people who try to manipulate us to believe in the Matrix.
-That´s why I, in my philosophical counseling practice, talk about Wild Magic as a deprogramming of, not the Matrix (because it doesn´t exist), but the Matrix Conspiracy, or: The Godgame.
+That´s why my philosophical counseling practice (and all the counseling forms, hereunder Healing and Divination), functions as a deprogramming of, not the Matrix (because it doesn´t exist), but the Matrix Conspiracy, or: The Godgame.